drewdecarme/boilerplate-react/readme.md

 ### Component Library & Style Guide
 The component library utilizes [React Styleguidist](https://react-styleguidist.js.org/) with the projects custom webpack configuration.
 React Styleguidist is and isolated React component development environment with a living style guide.

+### ES6 (ECMA2015)
+ES6 should be used throughout this project at all times.
+ESLint is configured to recognize depricated methodologies and will throw an error in the build.
+All JS techniques are modeled after the [AirBnB React Syntax Style Guide](https://github.com/airbnb/javascript/tree/master/react).
+ESLint also extends the conventions that AirBnB uses.

+Due to the massive update to the JS spec, you can refer to this [cheat sheet]() here for common concepts such as array and object deconstruction, arrow functions, symbols, and class notation.

 #### Creating a Component
 When adding a new component, it should be symantically named and placed within the `src > app > components` directory.
 Before it is added to the afore mentioned directory, it sholuld be created within the **stories** directory.
 Within its new directory, the component should contain 3 files: